Educational Bookings at Combe Mill

 Wooden patterns were used to make moulds for casting metal tools.
 Learn about making moulds and casting objects.

-Become a real blacksmith in our forge and make a mini poker.
+Pupils can learn about the properties of metal in a hands-on way by becoming a real blacksmith in our forge and make a mini poker.

 Experience and measure the extremely hot working conditions in Victorian times.

-Follow our Physics trail and learn how clocks keep accurate time with a pendulum.
+Follow our physics trail and learn how clocks keep accurate time with a pendulum.

 For team activities, let the children challenge themselves in our hands-on ‘exploration’ area; opportunities to build models of the waterwheel, make gear and pulley systems, create timelines of inventions or use a manual typewriter.